sagemath/trac_to_gh/Issue 5681.md

 # Issue 5681: [with patch; needs review] notebook -- worksheets open in new page/tab

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5681

 Original creator: was